Responding to national and global project management challenges

 Growing demand for skilled project managers on a global scale

 A report on global trends in the project management industry – ‘Project Management: Job Growth and Talent Gap 2017–2027’ – concluded there is an increasing global demand for employees in project manager-centric roles.
 The report cites several main reasons for this trend, namely the significant increase in jobs requiring project-oriented skills combined with high employee attrition rates, with many project management professionals reaching retirement age.

 While the project management industry is in transition globally, there is an excellent opportunity for aspiring and committed project managers to make their mark in their chosen industry.
 Project managers, particularly those with postgraduate qualifications, will position themselves ahead of the pack and find themselves well-equipped with sophisticated project management strategies and leadership skills.
 Skills that will help these graduates make meaningful and long-lasting contributions within the industry.

 The Australian context

 This global demand for skilled project managers is reflected in Australia, as project management roles are expected to increase from 474,495 in 2017 to 574,399 in 2027, an increase of 21 per cent in only 10 years.
-This increase can be partially attributed to the Australian Government’s 10 Year Investment in Infrastructure plan, of which there is major investment in Queensland – including further improvements to the Bruce highway worth $3.3 billion over the next 10 years.
+This increase can be partially attributed to the Australian Government’s infrastructure plan Building Our Future: Delivering the Right Infrastructure for a Growing Nation, of which there is major and ongoing investment planned for Queensland.
 These large government-led infrastructure projects equate to an immediate and ongoing need for quality project leaders.

 Looking to the future